 Day 6 – Getting to Know Belfast

-Our quick, hour-long flight on Flybe Airlines brought us into Belfast early Thursday morning.
-We piled into an Uber and set off for our hostel, Global Village Hostel.
+Our quick, hour-long flight on flybe brought us into Belfast early Thursday morning.
+We piled into an Uber and set off for our accommodation, Global Village Hostel.
 The ride was a quick twenty minutes into town (remember this for later in the story).
 It was way too early for us to check in, so we dropped our bags off at the reception desk and hung out in the common room for a bit to charge our phones and organize our day.
 I had booked us a walking tour of the city at 11:00 AM, and we slowly but surely made our way to the meeting point in front of Belfast City Hall.

 The tour started off talking about the city’s importance in the shipbuilding industry in the late 19th and early 20th centuries, which included the fabrication of the world-famous Titanic.
 We were shown a memorial dedicated to its unfortunate sinking before delving into a more serious discussion that still scars the city to this day: the IRA conflicts.
 I knew of these conflicts beforehand and how bloody they were, but the tour opened my eyes to just how bad it really was.
 We were brought in front of Hotel Europa, the world’s most bombed hotel.
 The stories our guide told us were unfathomable.
 He explained that for a long period of the time, all the windows in the hotel were boarded up because it was too expensive to keep replacing them every time a bomb detonated in front of the building.